Marguerite Courtin, Madame de Vantelet

-She was the only French lady-in-waiting Queen Henrietta Maria was allowed to keep after the purging of her French household.
+She was the only French lady-in-waiting the Queen was allowed to keep after the purging of her French household.

 Favoured lady-in-waiting

 Both she and her husband had been with the Queen since childhood.
 Marguerite Courtin was the daughter of Pierre Courtin and Diane de Mary, the daughter of Jean-Ascagne de Mary.
 Marguerite married Jacques de Lux, Sieur de Vantelet by a marriage contract dated 7 June 1617.

 According to Tanneguy II Le Veneur, Comte de Tillières (d.1652), the Queen's original Lord Chamberlain, the intention was to deprive the Queen of all her French attendants, but as she refused all food and drink unless she had at least one, they allowed her Madame de Vantelet.

 Other sources credit Susan Villiers, Countess of Denbigh for the decision.
 When King Charles I dismissed her French retinue, the Queen asked the Countess of Denbigh to assist her in acquiring the King's consent to let Madame de Vantelet stay.
 The Countess succeeded in this task by asking her brother George to appeal to the King on the Queen's behalf.
 Susan Villiers, Countess of Denbigh was the sister of George Villiers, 1st Duke of Buckingham, the King's favourite.

 The fact that the Queen, of all of her French retinue, singled out Marguerite, Madame de Vantelet, shows her importance to the Queen.

 According to the French ambassador Châteauneuf in a dispatch from 1629, "the queen in her private hours enjoyed the company of the 'ladies of the Chamber', particularly Mesdames Vantelet and Coignet", while Madame de Vantelet "sleeps inside the Chamber", presumably with Queen Henrietta Maria.